Aliahmed-new/XSS_REPORTS/Stored_xss_report_60.md

 ## Steps to Reproduce

+1. create  Adplus account
-1. Log in to the following application
+2. Log in to the account
 ```
 http://kzlabs.com/60.php
 ```